 PATCH MANAGER is fully GIS-enabled and gives clear insight into the purpose and usage of all your assets.
 With realistic template-based modeling that maps one-to-one with the actual infrastructure, our software is a powerful application for managing connectivity in a simple yet effective manner.

-PATCH MANAGER provides a solution for you to easily manage assets and connectivity from equipment rooms to the workspace environment and efficiently supports the physical network moves, adds and changes.
+PATCH MANAGER helps you to easily manage your office and building assets and connectivity, from equipment rooms to the work space environment.
+By providing a flexible work order system, PATCH MANAGER efficiently supports the physical network moves, adds, and changes.

 - OIDC OpenID Connect is an extension to the OAuth standard that provides for exchanging Authentication data between an identity provider (IdP) and a service provider (SP) and does not require credentials to be passed from the Identity Provider to the application.